wpilibsuite/frc-docs/source/docs/controls-overviews/control-system-hardware.rst

 .. image:: images/control-system-hardware/sd540b-pwm.png
   :width: 500

-The SD540B and SD540C motor controllers from Mindsensors are controlled using PWM and CAN respectively.
+The SD540B and SD540C Motor Controllers from Mindsensors are controlled using PWM and CAN respectively.
 Limit switches may be wired directly to the SD540 to limit motor travel in one or both directions.
 For more information see the `Mindsensors FRC page <http://www.mindsensors.com/68-frc>`__

 Spike H-Bridge Relay
 --------------------